 HARRISBURG – The state’s Low-Income Home Energy Assistance Program (LIHEAP) is now accepting applications for home heating assistance grants, Rep. Tarah Toohil (R-Luzerne) said today.

-HARRISBURG – Rep. Tarah Toohil (R-Luzerne) today announced the awarding of a $155,000 state grant for a water system improvement project in Hazleton.
-Toohil played a key role in securing the funding through the Department of Community and Economic Development’s small water and sewer grant program.
+HARRISBURG – Rep. Tarah Toohil (R-Luzerne) today announced the awarding of a $342,424 state grant for a road project in Luzerne County that will improve safety for area residents and motorists.
+Toohil played a key role in securing the funding.